 I think the design is stylish and classy (I noticed a couple of women checking out my suitcase as I wheeled it past them!)

 And the price is fantastic for what you get.

 Given this suitcase was designed in collaboration with a blogger and influencer, I was worried they’d hoik the price right up like other brands have done in the past.

 But by keeping it under £100/$100, they’ve achieved something I’m really proud to own: an affordable and super stylish luxury cabin suitcase!

 Also On My Wishlist…

-Both of these are still on my wishlist and I’m looking forward to reviewing them as soon as I’ve got my hands on them.
-Stay tuned!
+I’m looking forward to reviewing those as soon as I’ve got my hands on them.
+So stay tuned!